ecastan960/nbaApp/README.md

 ];
 ```

-This time complexity in this case is O(n), because for every element in the source data, a operation is needed to update the new array.
+The time complexity in this case is O(n), because for every element in the source data, a operation is needed to update the new array.
 In the new array, the input number is check to see which keys add up to make a match, and continue to iterate until all the matching pairs
 are printed on the terminal.